Low-income Canadians have been excluded from federal energy efficiency and climate policy for too long

 The federal government has strong public support for expanding low-income energy efficiency.
-According to polling conducted by Abacus Data for Efficiency Canada, 72% of Canadians in favour of government funding toward energy efficiency for low-income housing.
+According to polling conducted by Abacus Data for Efficiency Canada, 72% of Canadians are in favour of government funding toward energy efficiency for low-income housing.
 This support spans across rural and urban populations, owners and renters, all income groups, voters for all political parties and in all regions*.

 Source: Polling: Canadians support low-income energy efficiency, Efficiency Canada